EKal-aa/orange-support-files/doc/display_MNIST-Image.md

 ```

-The scripts has no settings.
+The script has no settings.

 Usage in the canvas